 Frequently Asked Questions

 I have the best job ever.
-Imagine calling a Mom and hearing an excited boy in the background.
-Can you think of anything else that inspires a child to say, “You’ve changed my life!”
+Can you think of anything else that inspires a child to say, “You’ve changed my life.”

 My mentor: In 1950, Eugene Draper decided to help children overcome bed wetting, the way the Gray Nuns in his Seattle boarding school had helped him.
 He made it his life’s work, a passion that made life much better for several thousand children.